Allscott

 Allscott is a small village 3 mi north west of Wellington, Shropshire.
 The River Tern flows by.
 It falls within the parish of Wrockwardine and the borough of Telford and Wrekin.
 Nearby is the small village of Walcot.

 Etymology

 The name derives of Aldescote which translates as Aldred's Cottage.

 Recent history

-In 1927, a sugar beet factory (which came to be owned by British Sugar), once stood in the village and was a major local employer.
+In 1927, a factory for processing sugar beet (which came to be owned by British Sugar), was built near to the village and became a major local employer.
+Two silos each with a capacity to store 10,000 tons of granulated sugar were constructed by John Laing & Sons on the site in 1961.
 One of the small steam locomotives that used to work in the factory has been preserved at the Foxfield Railway in Staffordshire.
-The factory buildings have been demolished since its closure and in 2015, an application to build 470 homes on the site was granted permission by Telford and Wrekin Council.
+The factory closed in 2007, and most of the factory buildings demolished shortly thereafter.
+In 2009, the silos were pulled down.
+In 2015, an application to build 470 homes on the site was granted permission by Telford and Wrekin Council.
+Construction of the housing estate named Allscot Meads commenced in 2020, followed in 2023 by the opening of Allscot Meads Primary School, and provision of new sports facilities included a clubhouse, football pitches and bowling greens.

 Concerns about overcrowded roads have led to calls for a railway station to be opened on the site as it is adjacent to the Shrewsbury to Wolverhampton Line, but the developers have stated that a railway station is not in their plans.